You Belong at a University that’s Leading the Way

 UF/IFAS employs more than 2,000 faculty and staff statewide.
 UF/IFAS Extension is a partnership between state, federal, and county governments with a mission of providing quality, relevant education, and research-based expertise to foster healthy people, a healthy environment, and a healthy economy.
 We employ 375 Extension Agents, and we have an office in each of Florida’s 67 counties.
 We attribute our success to a workforce that embraces the contributions of people of all backgrounds and ability levels.
 The Extension Agent will be a contributor to a community that provides space for innovation, creativity, collaboration, growth, and development for all.

-Employment is contingent on the results of a physical examination, a substance screening, and a national background screening.
+Employment is contingent on the results of a national background check and drug screening.

-In the event of an emergency, all employees are considered essential personnel and may be required to perform alternate duties at the county or district level.
+In the event of an emergency, all Osceola County employees are considered essential personnel and may be required to perform alternate duties, if applicable.